MMynampati/Stairway-to-Heaven/docs/final.md

 <div style="text-align:center"><img src="Intrinsic Curiosity Module Diagram.png" width="600" height="400"/></div>

 This allows the agent to explore the environment even when there isn’t a reward.
 However, the model performed worse than the other approaches, only reaching a mean reward of 1 at 3 million timesteps.
 The only advantage over the other approaches was a faster training time because the obstacle tower is a unity environment.
+A future goal would be to implement our own ICM to use our modified environment.
+When training, it kept using the standalone environment game executable so the environment didn't include the reduced action space.

 We chose the agent with an action space of 8 and hyperparameter tuning as our best approach because it had the highest mean reward and floor reached, showing that it was able to generalize to the procedurally generated tower.